kyo-torvalds/kyo-torvalds.github.io/_posts/2018-08-22-kiwifruit.md

 ---
+tag: Backend
 author: ted
+categories: [Frontend]
+preview: The “transform” property is such a powerful part of the CSS language!
+In this blog post, we'll take a deep look at this property and see some of the nifty things it can do.The “transform” property is such a powerful part of the CSS language!
+In this blog post, we'll take a deep look at this property and see some of the nifty things it can do.The “transform” property is such a powerful part of the CSS language!
+In this blog post, we'll take a deep look at this property and see some of the nifty things it can do.The “transform” property is such a powerful part of the CSS language!
+In this blog post, we'll take a deep look at this property and see some of the nifty things it can do.
 ---
 Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia.